 · Your company will be making a real difference in the economy of your community and Georgia while increasing the financial stability of your organization.

 5. Can employers participate in GPP without having student employees?
 Yes!
 Each community has financial challenges to successful implementation of the program.
-Examples include the cost of transporting students to the worksites and the cost for students to participate in Leadership Adventure Weekends.
-Organizations not conducive to having student employees can underwrite these local costs or contribute to GPP, Inc. for the statewide effort.
+Examples include the cost of transporting students to the worksites and the cost for students to participate in REAL Skills Days and GPP Leadership Day at the Capitol.
+Organizations not conducive to having student employees can underwrite these local costs.

 6. What is the usual timeline for implementation of GPP?
 Workplace usually takes between 6 months to a year from the very first talks in the community to full implementation.
 Students may start work over the summer to get a head start, in August when school begins, or in January at the beginning of second semester.
-Students cannot start in the middle of a semester because of the need to earn credit for classes they’ve already started.
+Students cannot start in the middle of a semester because of the need to earn academic credit for classes they’ve already started, as well as Work-based Learning academic credit for participating in GPP for an entire semester.
+Student class schedules just can't be changed mid-semester.
 WorkPrep can be implemented on a shorter schedule and can begin at almost any time of the school year.

 7. Are there special HR considerations for employers employing GPP students?
 Businesses should treat GPP students as they would any other part-time employee.
 Students participating in GPP Workplace are 16 years old or older and legal to work.
 We encourage employers to put them through the same HR orientation as they would for any other part-time employee, while still remembering that they are students and may need to miss work for tutoring, homecoming, pep rallies, and other opportunities and activities we don’t want young people to miss.